jholleran/calvingcamerasystems/products/short-range-ip-calving-camera-system.md

 reviewCount: 5
 text-color: gray
 nav-color: gray
-description: IP Done Calving Camera System with Pan/Tilt & Zoom functionality.
+description: IP Dome Calving Camera System with Pan/Tilt & Zoom functionality.
 View large areas of your cattle shed with the single camera.
 This system is wired back to the house with an ethernet cable.

 images:
-   - title: IP Camera with Pan\Tilt & Zoom functionality.
+   - title: IP Camera with Pan/Tilt & Zoom functionality.
      name: foscam-ptz-ip-camera.jpg
-   - title: Connect equipement with ethernet cables.
+   - title: Connect equipment with ethernet cables.
      name: 20-ethernet-cable.jpg
    - title: Router to connect system to PC or Laptop.
      name: tp-link-router.jpg